scala-native/scala-native/docs/user/sbt.rst

 2. **release.**

    Optimized for best runtime performance at expense of longer compilation time.
-   Similar to clang's ``-O2`` with addition of link-time optimisation over the whole application code.
+   Similar to clang's ``-O2`` with addition of link-time optimization over the whole application code.

 Garbage collectors